NightmaREE3Z/DownloadsMV2FF/README.md

 - **Yellow**: Download is in progress.
 - **Green**: Download is complete.

+### Changelog
+- Version 5.1 on May 11th 2025.
+This version introduces dark mode support and working download progress bar.
+With UI changes to match Google Chrome's version.

 ### Acknowledgments:
 This extension is based on the original **Downloads Pro** extension by **Ner Karso** for Google Chrome, which uses a progress bar to track download status.
 Modifications have been made to implement a different download tracking system using color-coded icons.

 - The original extension can be found here: [Downloads Pro on Chrome Web Store](https://chromewebstore.google.com/detail/downloads-pro/lhhocifdmhogpekeppdjamkelohahbop).
+- Google Chrome version of MV2 Downloader can be found here: [MV3 Download Manager on Chrome Web Store](https://chromewebstore.google.com/detail/mv3-download-manager/oepjjkighhnkonjobaabpajgeijhngan).

 ### License:
 The modifications made in this version are open-sourced under the **MIT License**.